“There were three of us in this marriage so it was a bit crowded”

 My opinion of the best course to pursue is this – to put in the strongest statement to Court, and then to delay proceeding, so as to tire him out… So I don’t think he can well escape – and yet he is so artfull that I despond about it at times..”

-Augusta Leigh, Byron’s half-sister who had continued living with Byron at Piccadilly Terrace as the war toward separation raged on was just as despondent:
+Augusta Leigh, Byron’s half-sister who had continued living with him at Piccadilly Terrace as the war toward separation raged further on was just as despondent:

 “All going on as bad as possible – a Court inevitable I fear & the Citation will be out immediately.